 The admission process is initiated by submitting the completed application form to the Office of Graduate Studies at www.uwgb.edu/graduate/.
 The office notifies applicants whose files are incomplete.
 When the file is complete, official transcripts of previous undergraduate work and any graduate courses are examined and factors affecting either admission to the graduate program or acceptance of transfer credits are noted.

 The file is reviewed by the Admissions Committee of the program specified on the application form.
-The Associate Vice Chancellor for Academic Affairs and Director of Graduate Studies, on the advice of the committee, either admits, provisionally admits, or denies the applicant admission.
+The Associate Vice Chancellor for Graduate Studies, on the advice of the committee, either admits, provisionally admits, or denies the applicant admission.

 If an applicant is denied admission, reasons for the denial will be provided upon request from the applicant to the program chair, along with an explanation of available options.
-Students denied admission may request reconsideration by writing to the Associate Vice Chancellor for Academic Affairs and Director of Graduate Studies.
+Students denied admission may request reconsideration by writing to the Associate Vice Chancellor for Graduate Studies.
 The request should include a rationale for reconsideration.
 Applicants who have been denied admission may reapply after the lapse of one semester.

 Letter of Admission